Mannix67/Statistics-linear-regression/README.md

 Use the template provided for the Windspeed problem as a guide.
 Make sure to save all the files in the same folder.
 I've included a markdown file with the first few lines to get you started.

-#Please click HTML link above to see my solution to this question.